Keeping Children Safe in Education (KCSIE): September 2022 changes

-A new version of Keeping Children Safe in Education (KCSIE) came into force on 1 September.
+A new version of Keeping Children Safe in Education (KCSIE) will come into force on 1 September.
 Understand the changes and what your next steps should be.

 - Part 1: safeguarding information for all staff